-(i) Territorial defence (inter alia against China)
+(i) Territorial defence

-105. As noted above (paragraph 31), Moscow will continue to give defence first priority in the allocation of resources.
-At the same time, the economic and political incentives to accept arms agreements that limit US arms competition. without damaging perceived Soviet security interests, will be greater.
-The capability which has been created is none the less far in excess of the Soviet Union's purely defensive requirements.
-The emphasis placed on offensive weapons needs to be underlined (for example, the shift from purely defensive concepts to an offensive naval doctrine).
-The Soviet attitude in its policy in the northern regions shows, for example, that the USSR, while wishing to improve the defence of the military facilities on the Kola Peninsula, is attempting to tilt the regional balance of forces in its favour in order to pave the way for possible future exploitation.
-Through naval deployments and exercise patterns, Moscow has demonstrated an ambition to be able to control in an emergency the Barents Sea and the Norwegian Sea as far out to the West and the South as possible.

-There is an increasing emphasis on the ability to perform more complex tasks, including more extensive operations in the North Atlantic(1).
-In Southern Europe, likewise, the now permanent presence of a Soviet squadron in the Mediterranean reflects a twofold aim: (i) to remedy the geographical handicap constituted by the Dardanelles where reinforcements from the Black Sea (Montreux Convention) are concerned; (ii) to provide a launching pad for Soviet politico-military initiatives in the Mediterranean area.
+104. Territorial defence will undoubtedly remain Moscow's first concern.
+This must be seen as a prime motive for the top priority given to military forces in the allocation of resources.
+At the same time their defensive capabilities have important offensive characteristics.
+The capability which has been created is far in excess of the Soviet Union's purely defensive requirements.
+Moreover, the emphasis is being placed on offensive weapons (for example, the shift from purely defensive concepts to an offensive naval doctrine).
+The Soviet attitude in its policy in the Northern regions shows that the USSR, while wishing to improve the defence of the military facilities on the Kola Peninsula, is attempting to tilt the regional balance of forces in its favour in order to pave the way for possible future Through naval deployments and exercise exploitation. patterns.
+Moscow has demonstrated an ambition to be able to control in an emergency the Barents Sea and the Norwegian Sea as far out to the West and the South as possible. an increasing emphasis on the ability to perform more complex tasks, including more extensive operations in the North Atlantic (see Annex II).
+In Southern Europe, likewise, the now permanent presence of a Soviet squadron in the Mediterranean reflects a twofold aim: to remedy the geographical handicap constituted by the Dardanelles as regards reinforcements from the Black Sea (Montreux Convention); and to provide a launching pad for Soviet politico-military initiatives in the Mediterranean area.